 Partnerships and Coordination

-The Office of the President provides overall guidance to the technical assistance.
-Furthermore, CSO, the Ministry of Lands, the Public Utilities Board, the Ministry of Fisheries, and the Kiribati Postal Service are actively engaged in implementing a basic system that will enable in-depth surveys of residents and will underpin future urban management information systems.
+The Office of the President provided overall guidance to the technical assistance.
+Furthermore, civil society organizations, the Ministry of Lands, the Public Utilities Board, the Ministry of Fisheries, and the Kiribati Postal Service were actively engaged in implementing a basic system that enables in-depth surveys of residents and will underpin future urban management information systems.

 - Risk identification and assessment